 Ultimately it came down to two choices:

-This wasn’t the most ideal option because, let’s face it, renting feels like flushing dollars down the toilet.
+This wasn’t an ideal option.
+Let's face it, renting feels like flushing dollars down the toilet.

-Nevertheless, we don’t know exactly what the best option is right now and renting would be a good way to take the pressure off so we could think rationally while in transition.
+Nevertheless, we don't know exactly what the best option is right now.
+Renting would be a good way to take the pressure off so we could think rationally while in transition.

-2) Move to The Chicago Suburbs… In Indiana
+Option B: Move to the Chicago Suburbs… In Indiana

-Also, our church community would be a 45 – 60 minute commute as well, and that puts a big strain on the relationships that we cherish there.
+Also, our church community would be a 45-60 minute commute as well.
+That only puts a big strain on the relationships that we cherish there.

-We decided we’re going stay in the Chicago area and continue renting for now.
+We decided we're going to stay in the Chicago area and continue renting for now.

 There are just too many moving parts for us to make an immediate decision.
 Instead of being under pressure, we're just going to stay flexible and see how our life (especially with our soon-to-be newborn) turns out.

-We’re considering moving to a Chicago suburb that is closer to our church community and that’s slightly safer, but for now, we’re going to renew our lease and put our attention on growing my budding land-business.
+We're considering moving to a Chicago suburb that is closer to our church community that's slightly safer.
+For now, though, we're going to renew our lease and put our attention on growing my budding land business.